valentinavallalta/cs124-lab2/design/design.md

 with the homepage design.
 We also considered different ways of displaying our lists in the homepage.
 We considered having no separation, separating them with boxes and separating them with lines.
 We landed on separating them with lines to be consistent with our individual list design.
+With choosing how to display shared lists vs. the lists a person owns, our first idea was to have every list be shown in the same area, with small bubbles or other icons showing whether or not the user is the owner, and who it is shared with.
+When we started sketching this out, the page became cluttered very quickly, so we decided to separate the information.
+On the main list page is whether a list is shared or not (this is designated by an entire section!
+This also works better for removing certain functionality for shared lists).
+Within each individual list is the user's status and who owns that list.
+The owner can see who has access to the list, and this happens in a popup from the main lists page.
+All of this works to keep the interface clean and still make information accessible to the user.

 #### Images: